Syria tops the agenda as Turkish PM visits Tehran

-DUBAI Turkish Prime Minister Tayyip Erdogan arrived in Tehran on Wednesday for talks on Iran's nuclear program amid strained relations between the two countries over the continuing bloodshed in Syria.
+DUBAI Turkish Prime Minister Tayyip Erdogan arrived in Tehran on Wednesday for talks on Iran's nuclear programme amid strained relations between the two countries over the continuing bloodshed in Syria.

 Erdogan will be meeting Iran's most powerful authority, Ayatollah Ali Khamenei, as well as President Mahmoud Ahmadinejad during his two-day visit.